The Farm Winery

 The Farm Winery is an excellent example of a different perspective in the winery business.
 By taking all the risk regarding the vineyards, The Farm Winery has been able to achieve superlative results with their wines.

 The wine industry needs such forward thinking to continue its development and growth.
-We are indebted to The Farm Winery for their insight and competence.
+We are indebted to The Farm Winery for their insight and competence and we are proud to share them with our Platinum Wine Club and Garagiste Wine Club members.

 The Farm Winery is a labor of friendship and love.
-A three decade-long friendship between the Madsen and the Achaval families dates back to the 1980s while in graduate school together.
+It’s a three-plus decade-long friendship between the Madsen and the Achaval families that dates back to the 1980’s while in graduate school together.
 Despite the 9,000 kilometer distance between our homes in California and Argentina, the families grew closer with the years.
 We share a common love for great wines and for the oak-studded, rolling hillsides of Westside Paso Robles.

-At The Farm Winery, is just us doing all the work – no employees, investors or partners.
+The Farm Winery is just us doing all the work - no employees, investors or partners.
 We are passionately devoted to making wines that are expressive of the terroir of Paso Robles’ Adelaida and Willow Creek districts.
-We believe in low-yields and very detailed farming.
+We believe in low yields and very detailed farming.
 We partner with growers that respect our beliefs and methods and are willing to tolerate our OCD in raising the grapes that will end up in our bottles.
-A great wine is 90% farmed in the vineyard – the remaining 10%, which others call ‘winemaking’, we describe as ‘mistake avoidance!’
+A great wine is 90% farmed in the vineyard - the remaining 10%, which others call ‘winemaking,’ we describe as ‘mistake avoidance!’

 We think 2011 The Big Game is one of our most representative wines.
 It shows how our limestone-based soils allow both Bordeaux and Rhône varieties to excel.
 By blending Cabernet Sauvignon, Syrah and Petit Verdot, we create an original identity within the universe of California wines.
 Unique flavors with all the balance and poise of a Bordeaux Blend, and with a touch of spice and wildness that comes from the Rhône.